JustineLicuanan/express-trpc-turbo-starter/README.md

 # tRPC Express Turborepo starter

-This is an Express.js with tRPC starter Turborepo.
+This is an Express.js with tRPC & Prisma starter Turborepo.

 ## Utilities